syrizaldev/monokai-enhance/README.md

 ## Contributing

 Theme are still under development.
 If you found a problem or have a feature request, please open an [issue here](https://github.com/syrizaldev/monokai-enhance/issues).
-<br>Any changes relevant to each version are documented in the [changelog](CHANGELOG.md).
+Any changes relevant to each version are documented in the [changelog](CHANGELOG.md).